zacharycompton/zacharycompton.github.io/_pages/markdown.md

 	-```
 	YYYY-MM-DD-TITLE.html
 	```
-5. Save the file to the _posts/ folder
+5. Save the file to the _posts folder
 6. GIT push the changes to github
+7. This url would be https://zacharycompton.github.io/tutorial1knit

 ## Locations of key files/directories